Rodis-Infrastructure/Azalea-Archive/README.md

 ## moderation-bot
-This file serves as documentation for the moderation-bot, the Roblox Discord's moderation bot.
+This file serves as documentation for the Roblox Discord's moderation bot.
 Below are the available configuration options.

 ## Configuration
 For a full example of the configuration, you can view the [`example.toml`](config/guilds/example.toml) file in the repository